 Why we love this recipe

-It has the perfect combination of a crunchy, crispy chocolate pasty crust and an intense chocolate ganache filling made with no added sugar.
+Just like its Mini Chocolate Tarts version made with mini tart shells, it has the perfect combination of a crunchy, crispy chocolate pasty crust and an intense chocolate ganache filling made with no added sugar.
 A deliciously decadent dark chocolate pastry.

 This French Tart is like an easier (but just as delicious) version of my Baked Triple Chocolate Tart.
 But instead of a truffle-like filling, this dessert has an incredibly fudgey texture.
 And trust me, it's hard to resist it!